BoyanXu/blog/content/posts/2024-10-23-analyst-working-class.md

 - Premium market emerges for well-researched, concise analysis
 - Middle ground (traditional long-form without clear value-add) struggles

+## Information as a Product

+When analysis of information becomes a premium product, the corresponding workers, analysts, who provide it, emerge as a new working class.

 [^1]: Smart Brevity: The Power of Saying More with Less: https://www.axios.com/smart-brevity